Legal ghostwriting

 Legal ghostwriting is a form of unbundled legal services in the United States in which an attorney drafts a document on behalf of a client without formally appearing before the court.
-Instead, the client represents his or herself pro se.
+Instead, the client represents themself pro se.

 Purpose

 The growth of pro se litigants can be attributed to the high cost of litigation, anti-lawyer sentiment, and the advent of do-it-yourself law services.
 However, self-represented litigants may still need legal representation in order and to navigate the litigation process.

 Legal ghostwriting is one way in which clients can receive legal counsel while maintaining control of their case and avoiding higher legal costs.
 Attorneys offering legal ghostwriting services often charge a flat fee rather than billing by the hour as is typical for full-service attorneys.

 American Bar Association

 The ABA formally endorsed the delivery of legal ghostwriting services by attorneys to pro se clients in 2007.
 In a formal opinion, the ABA deemed the practice consistent with Rule 1.2(c) of the American Bar Association Model Rules of Professional Conduct which allows lawyers to unbundle their services to clients.
 According to the ABA opinion paper, lawyers should generally disclose the fact that papers were prepared by an attorney, but need not disclose their name of firm.